 Wrapping the pillow around the ankle

 Wrap the pillow around the joint.
-It should be taped above and below the injury site.
-Make sure that it is not wrapped too tightly.
+Tape it above and below the injury site.
+Ensure that the wrapping is not too tight.

 Assessment of the limb on the ankle splint

-Once the ankle has been immobilized with the pillow, assess again the function of the foot beneath the damaged ankle.
+Generally, after immobilizing the ankle with the pillow, assess again the function of the foot beneath the damaged ankle.
 Note down any differences between the initial and second assessment.

 Quick Note / Disclaimer